- Steve Bingham (Sinfonietta)

 Sarah studied modern and baroque flute with Edwina Smith during her undergraduate degree at the University of York.
 She was awarded AHRC grants to pursue her postgraduate studies in York and, after completing her MA with distinction, she was awarded a PhD on rhetoric and baroque performance practice with Professor Seymour.

 Teaching forms an important part of her career.
-She teaches modern and baroque flute at the universities of York and Hull, and at Ampleforth College, and she leads seminars, master-classes and workshops for undergraduates at the universities of York and Hull.
+She has taught modern and baroque flute at the universities of York and Hull, and at Ampleforth College, and she has led seminars, master-classes and workshops for undergraduates at the universities of York and Hull.

 Adrian Rowlands (Oboe) is principal oboe in the London production of Les Miserables and widely sought after as a freelancer.
 He is also Professor of Reed Making at the Guildhall School of Music and Drama.

 Brenda Stewart (Symphony Orchestra – viola) has been a member of the Bingham String Quartet since its formation in 1985.
 With the quartet she has travelled extensively in this country and abroad, and has been active in education at Radley College, the Benslow Music Trust, and chamber music courses in Shropshire and Norfolk.
 Her wide-ranging teaching activities have included long-standing commitments at the Junior Royal Academy, Queenswood School, Radley College and the Mary Ward Centre, London, where she taught adult beginners, coached chamber groups and conducted the string orchestra.
 She continues to perform professionally alongside her duties as Rector of the West Leightonstone Benefice in the Diocese of Ely.